 Student activities includes weekly group discussions, several focused workshops and seminars (e.g., research preparation workshop, information ethics and big data workshop, career opportunities seminar, graduate school preparation seminar), preparation of a research poster for presentation during REU symposium, hands-on training with IoT devices, and socials.

-The program dates will be from mid-May till the end of July.
-Each participating undergraduate student will have $500 per week stipend, $600 travel allowance in addition to UCF on-campus housing, and daily meal allowance.
+The program dates will be from late-May till the late-July.
+Each participating undergraduate student will have $500 per week stipend, travel allowance, UCF on-campus housing, and daily meal allowance.